splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-connect-ms.rst

 .. _aws-wizard-define-ms:

-Define your connection
+Define your AWS connection
 -------------------------------------------

-Choose the following connection options:
+In this step you need to choose the following connection options:

-* The region AWS from which AWS manages your resources.
-See :ref:`aws-regions` for more informaion.
+* :guilabel:`Overall region`: The region AWS from which AWS manages your resources.
+See :ref:`aws-regions` for more information.
-* Authentication method.
+* :guilabel:`Authentication type`: How you will authenticate to connect with AWS.
 Learn more at :ref:`aws-authentication`.
-* Data ingest options such as:
+* :guilabel:`Data types`: Select which types of data to ingest.

   * Metadata.
   * Cost and usage metrics.
+  * CloudWatch metrics.
   * Logs.
-  * Ingestion method: Polling or streaming.

-If you activate Metric Streams, take the following considerations into account:
+In the CloudWatch Metrics option, select :guilabel:`Metric Streams (Splunk-managed)` as the ingestion method.
+When you activate Metric Streams:

-* When creating the new AWS IAM policy, :ref:`add these additional permissions <metricstreams_iampolicy>` to the ones already suggested in the guided setup.
+* Make sure you :ref:`add these additional permissions <metricstreams_iampolicy>` to your IAM policy.
-* Follow the instructions to :ref:`activate Metric Streams <activate-cw-metricstreams>`.
 * Update your settings and deploy the CloudFormation template following :ref:`these steps <activate-cw-metricstreams>`.

 .. _aws-wizard-prepare-ms: